mavlink/MAVSDK-docs/en/README.md

 ## Project Status

-The Dronecode SDK is in beta development.
+The MAVSDK is a robust and well-tested library that is already in use in production environments.
 - The core C++ API has been created and is (largely) stable.
 - iOS development is supported using the [Dronecode-SDK-Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html) library.
+- Python is supported using [MAVSDK-Python](https://github.com/mavlink/MAVSDK-Python#mavsdk-python)
 - Other cross-platform wrappers are actively being developed, and should be released soon.